-I thought I liked the idea of packframes for pack boating – a rigid rucsac harness frame without the bag element.
-The boat, paddles plus dry bags are all lashed to a frame, alongside a bag.
+I thought I liked the idea of packframes for pack boating – a rigid rucksack harness and frame without the bag element.
+The boat, paddles plus dry bags are all lashed to a frame, alongside a drybag.

 Good analysis, history and list of packframes